-In addition, the Loreto Abbey Complex and St. Enda's (Pearse Museum) are sites of National Importance due to their architectural, historical, technical and artistic interest.
+The Loreto Abbey Complex and St. Enda's (Pearse Museum) are sites of National Importance due to their architectural, historical, technical and artistic interest.
+Four groups of cottages are also identified as ACAs within this neighbourhood at Templeogue, Ballyboden, Grange Road and Whitechurch Road/Taylor's Lane.